Showing posts with label 1992. Show all posts

 Carrus

-Not really a car
+Not a car

 Carrus was developed in 1992 by Thilo Jantz and is something I stumbled on while browsing through Atarimania.
 I love platformers but this one looked rather peculiar with its black & white screenshots.
 They show a car attempting to drive unrealistic roads so I was intrigued because I like anything "odd" like me!